ammesonb/cluster/README.md

 Assuming the primary host is up, that is where the service will be started, otherwise it will fall through secondary all the way to the end of the line.
 If no hosts are up, the service will not run on any machine.
+A directory should be created for each service with a bash 'start' and 'stop' script, similar to the SystemV functions.
+Any other files may be specified there as well.

 ### cluster.conf
 This is the main configuration file.
-The options here include elapsed time before considering a host down, frequency of keepalive packets, log verbosity, etc.
+The options here include elapsed time before considering a host down, frequency of keepalive packets, log verbosity, etc. Of note is critical files and directories.
+Any files you wish to synchronize between hosts may be added here.
+Any files in the service directories will also by shared, though the start/stop scripts will *NOT* be included by default since different hosts may require different actions to start a service.

 ## DBus Handlers
 Cluster will register several DBus handlers.
-These will do things such as send configuration and program file updates, reload config files, and notify other hosts of status changes.
+These will perform actions such as sending configuration and program file updates, reloading config files, and notifying other hosts of status changes.

 ## Example connection behavior
 ```